jareddr/PoECustomSoundtrack/README.md

 ![](pietyd2.png)

+Updated for Archnemesis 3.17!

-Useage and customization guide here: https://www.youtube.com/watch?v=DyfBy1K1Y1s
+Usage and customization guide here: https://www.youtube.com/watch?v=DyfBy1K1Y1s

 **You pick the soundtrack for every area in game!**